-- Degree of evaporation from falling raindrops, a function of temperature and humidity, (δ's rise with increased evaporation). - ii) Condensation temperature (δ 's fall with falling temperature). - iii) Amount of precipitation formed (δ 's fall with increased rainfall).

-iv) Seasonal shift of precipitation source area.
+- Degree of evaporation from falling raindrops, a function of temperature and humidity, (δ's rise with increased evaporation). - ii) Condensation temperature (δ's fall with falling temperature). - iii) Amount of precipitation formed ( $\delta^{V}$ s fall with increased rainfall). - iv) Seasonal shift of precipitation source area.

 The above factors appear to be responsible for the precipitation profile of figure 3.2 but to varying degrees.
 The condensation temperature is almost certainly responsible for the January/February minimum (snow sample) and the general swing to heavier values in the summer months.
-The summer values may also be influenced by fronts derived from Figure 3.2 Yearly isotopic profiles for soil and cave seepage water and meteoric precipitation from Tumbling Creek Cave, Mo.

-the Gulf of Mexico as well as from evaporation of falling raindrops occuring preferentially in the warmer period.
+The summer values may also be influenced by fronts derived from the Gulf of Mexico as well as from evaporation of falling raindrops occuring preferentially in the warmer period.
 The light pulse around October may reflect the "amount effect" following a heavy thunderstorm.
 April and May have the heaviest rainfall (Thomson and Aley, 1971), but the amount effect is not seen due to insufficient collection.
 Harmon (1979) and Sears (1976) however, report large negative pulses for these months but do not observe an amount effect.
 If isotopically heavy summer samples had been affected by evaporation then departures to the right of the meteoric water line should be seen.
 The scatter of precipitation data about the meteoric water line (Figure 3.5) is suggestive of evaporation but this could be due to collection procedures (fresh snow lies close to the line).
-It should be noted, for the moment, that soil values are less scattered and are close to the line characterized by $d{c} = 7.8 \pm 1.5$ and mean seepage data, with very little scatter, defines this line.
+It should be noted, for the moment, that soil values are less scattered and are close to the line characterized by $d{0} = 7.8 \pm 1.5$ and mean seepage data, with very little scatter, defines this line.
 The fact that mean seepage data also lies to the right of the meteoric water line may be due to a net evaporation effect.
 This point will be returned to.
 Both Sauzey (1974) and Dansgaard (1964) also report scatter of precipitation data about the meteoric water line.